cybear/modl/README.md

 #modl - Malmö Open Device Lab

-Malmö Open Device Lab or simply modl is an effort to provide the Malmö web developer community access to a wide range of mobile device to test their work.
+Malmö Open Device Lab or simply modl is an effort to provide the Malmö web developer community access to a wide range of mobiles device to test their work.

 ## If you have a device you'd like to share: